 Since the available line on the TREC 1-4 form is just too short for this longer and more thorough clause, an investor involved in the business of wholesaling should consider including a custom attorney-drafted special provisions addendum.
 I have beat the drum in other articles regarding the usefulness of a special provisions addendum in non-standard transactions.
 This is a case in point.

 The Assignment Instrument

-Representations and Warranties (“Reps and Warranties”) by Assignor
+Representations and Warranties by Assignor

-An assignment may include extensive reps and warranties, limited reps and warranties, or no reps and warranties at all—in which case the assignment is made “as is” and almost always without recourse.
-It should be obvious that issues like these need to be made clear in the instrument, but often they are left unarticulated or muddled (Internet junk forms are particularly deficient in this respect).
-A poorly-written assignment is an invitation to a lawsuit.
+An assignment may include extensive representations and warranties (reps and warranties), limited reps and warranties, or no reps and warranties at all—in which case the assignment is made entirely “as is” and without recourse against the assignor.
+It should be obvious that these issues need to be made clear in the instrument, but one often sees assignments that ignore reps and warranties altogether in the interest of “keeping it short.”
+Internet junk forms are particularly deficient in this respect.

 Covenants and Agreements

-As is the case with notes, contracts can be assigned with or without recourse against the assignor.
+As is the case with promissory notes, contracts can be assigned with or without recourse against the assignor.
 Recourse comes in three varieties: none, full, or limited.
-“No recourse” means what it says—if the contract does not close, then the assignee is stuck with a failed contract and is solely responsible for pursuing remedies against the other party to the contract.
-Full recourse means that the assignee gets to give the contract back if the transaction fails to close through no fault of the assignee.
+No recourse means what it says—if the contract does not close, then the assignee is stuck with a failed contract and is solely responsible for pursuing remedies against the selling property owner.
+Full recourse means that the buyer-assignee gets to give the contract back to the seller-assignor if the transaction fails to close through no fault of the buyer-assignee.
 Limited recourse can mean different things, but it falls somewhere between no recourse and full recourse.
-The assignment should provide that the availability of recourse—whether none, full, or limited—is contained within a specific time period.
+In any of these cases, the assignment should provide that the availability of recourse—whether none, full, or limited—is circumscribed within a specific time period.